 - Hosting and continuing to refine and add new tools to the Iowa Flood Information System (IFIS)—an easy-to-use online application that communicates real-time flood alerts and forecasts, precipitation and hydrologic conditions, and stream levels across Iowa.

 - Continuing to maintain instrumentation and data plans for over 260 stream stage sensors across the state.
 This year we need to finish replacing their modems, which will no longer be supported by our provider (Verizon) after 12/31/2021;

-- Continuing to improve upon, add, and maintain rain gauge and soil moisture/temperature monitoring platforms deployed in watersheds across the state in partnership with other IIHR projects (i.e. the Iowa Watershed Approach) and with other external partners;
+- Expanding the statewide network of rain gauge and soil moisture/temperature monitoring platforms to improve flood monitoring and forecasting in partnership with other IIHR projects (i.e. the Iowa Watershed Approach) and with other external partners;

-- Educating graduate students; and
+- Educating graduate students;

 - Organizing public outreach programs (STEM festivals for K-12, public presentations, press releases, updated online information, social media, and other activities to share IFC tools and information with the general public and key stakeholders).
 During the pandemic, we will seek ways to develop and participate in these events remotely as necessary;

 - Maintaining and building new relationships with federal, state, and local partners to ensure effective communication and coordination; and

 - Beginning a new project to develop a Missouri River Modeling and Information System following the devastating 2019 spring floods.